FarrahYasin/reading-notes/401_reading-notes/useStateHook.md

 > #### Thinking in React:

 > **Summarize the five steps of thinking in react.**
-By follow these steps, you can systematically build responsive and modular user interfaces using React.
-This method emphasizes organization, reusability, and maintaining a clear data flow throughout the application.
+By following these steps, you can create an organized and maintainable React application, dividing it into manageable components, structuring data flow, and maintaining a clear separation between UI and state management.

 >**Step 1.
-Deconstruct the UI into Components:**
+Decompose into Components::**
-Divide the user interface into smaller, reusable building blocks called components.
-Each component should have a specific purpose, handling a particular function or visual aspect.
+Divide the user interface into smaller, distinct components.
+Identify which parts of the UI can be encapsulated as reusable components.

 >**Step 2.
-Construct a Static Representation:**
+Construct a Static Version::**
-Develop a non-interactive version of the UI using React components, excluding any dynamic behavior or state management.
-This step helps in visualizing the layout and arrangement of components.
+Develop a non-interactive version of the app using these components.
+Employ props to convey data and structure to render the UI.
+Defer adding interactive features at this phase.

 > **Step 3.
-Identify the Essential UI State:**
+Determine Essential UI State::**
-Determine the core set of data that your app needs to manage.
-Focus on the data that will change and drive component behavior.
+Pinpoint the core data that needs to change and be remembered.
+Emphasize efficiency by minimizing redundant state information.

 > **Step 4.
-Plan the Component Hierarchy:**
-Decide how components should be organized and interconnected.
-Establish how data flows between parent and child components, aiming to lift state to higher levels when possible.
+Identify State Ownership::**
+Recognize components that rely on or display the state.
+Establish a common parent component for components sharing related state.
+Decide where to house the state within the component hierarchy.

 > **Step 5.
-Integrate State Management:**
-Incorporate state management into React components, following the minimal state defined earlier.
-Update components to utilize state data and define responses to user actions.
-This stage involves linking event handlers, passing properties, and managing state changes.
+Implement Two-Way Data Flow::**
+Enable interactive behavior by letting components modify shared state.
+Distribute state-changing functions (typically using useState's setters) as props to child components.
+Components nested deeper can trigger updates in parent components, altering shared state.

  ---